27nsg6x892-afk/online-retail-customer-segmentation/README.md

 The project uses online retail transaction data.

 The full dataset is not included in this repository because of file size limitations.
-A small sample dataset is included in the `sample_data/` folder only to show the expected data structure.
+A small sample dataset is included only to show the expected data structure.
 Expected data may include columns such as:

 - Customer ID